vs PrecoroVendor comparison

 If you have formal procurement controls as a requirement (audit-ready spend trails, separation of duties, department budgeting), Precoro is one of the better mid-market options.

-Where Precoro stops working for SMBs
+Where Precoro stops working for supplier-execution teams

 • No consumption signal.
 Precoro is downstream of inventory.
 It approves and routes spend that you tell it to spend.
 It doesn't know what your store has on hand or how fast it's selling, so it can't recommend what to order.